radhigulati/todolist-instructions/instructions.md

 Once you've signed up, you are going to create a "new site from Git".
 Connect your GitHub account, and choose the Todo list project from the list of repos.

-Go to ```site settings``` > ```build and deploy``` > ```add a build hook``` > copy the url
+Go to ```site settings``` > ```build and deploy``` > ```add a build hook``` > copy the url.
 This url is going to help us deploy to Netlify using CircleCI.
 Now, go to CircleCI.

-Go to the project settings of the project and go to environment variables.
+Go to the project settings of the project and click on environment variables.
 You are going to create an environment variable.
 Name the variable ```hook``` and add the url for the value.

 Go back to your config, and add the variable ```hook``` between the ```${}``` so it should look like ```${hook}```.
 Now, we can deploy our project to Netlify via CircleCI.

-Go ahead and add your changes to GitHub.
+Add your changes to GitHub:

+    1. git add .
+    2. git commit -m "create a description here"
+    3. git push
 CircleCI should be successful and you should be able to view your app live.

 You can find the url for where your project lives if you go to your Netlify project and click on the link at the top.
-If should looks like ```https://priceless-johnson-edbe3b.netlify.app```.
+The url should look like ```https://priceless-johnson-edbe3b.netlify.app```.

 Congrats!
 You now have an application running on the web.

 The last thing we need to do is add some Cypress tests.
 We don't want to write the YAML for Cypress in our config file so let's add the Cypress orb.

-Go to the [orbs page](https://circleci.com/developer/orbs?utm_source=gb&utm_medium=SEM&utm_campaign=SEM-gb-200-Eng-ni&utm_content=SEM-gb-200-Eng-ni-CircleCI-Orbs&utm_term=OrbRegistryLP&gclid=CjwKCAiAo5qABhBdEiwAOtGmbpVpBx2scJrXD-jErRj8YnhE6s9fDhSxWPcCMDOrVbR1dw4Z27Gj8hoCdI4QAvD_BwE) and find the Cypress orb.

-Add it under the ```orbs``` key in the config file.
+Add [this](https://circleci.com/developer/orbs/orb/cypress-io/cypress) Cypress orb to the ```orbs``` key in the config file.
 It should look similar to the node orb.

 <h2> Install Cypress </h2>